leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis

-This is a beginner friendly setup and execution guide for analysis of TCF3::HLF HiChIP data, generated from the HAL-01 cell line using the Dovetail MNase-HiChIP kit.
+This is a setup and execution guide for analysis of TCF3::HLF HiChIP data, generated from the HAL-01 cell line using the Dovetail MNase-HiChIP kit.
 May be used for analysis of othere dataset with carefull adaptation of provided scripts.

 This guide will take you through: